 We calculated the following figures in December 2017.
-They are based on average annual premiums released by the Association of British Insurers, plus an average of 11% which is the generally accepted extra that most insurers are charging for monthly payments.
+They are based on average annual premiums released by the Association of British Insurers, plus an average of 11% which is the generally accepted extra that most insurers are charging for

 We must stress that these are average premiums, and since none of us are completely 'average' your own premiums may be a lot different from these.
 Premiums can increase substantially if you have convictions, drive a high insurance group car, have an occupation that the insurers don't like, or for many other reasons.
 You should thefore treat these figures as a bit of fun and nothing else.

-Will monthly payments cost me more?
+Will credit payments cost me more?

 For the real facts and figures, click here.